NeuronsGym: A Hybrid Framework and Benchmark for Robot Tasks with Sim2Real Policy Learning: NeuronsGym

 \subsubsection{Controller}

 The main work of the controller is to calculate the current required by the motor according to the input control.
-In our system, the control related to the robot movement is the expected velocity of the robot.
+In our system, the control related to the robot's movement is the expected velocity of the robot.
 In the simulator, we configure a motor for each wheel.
 The current input required by the motor is calculated according to the expected rotational speed of each wheel and the actual rotational speed.
-We use Proportiona-Integral-Differential (PID) controller to calculate the required current.
+We use a {Proportional-Integral-Derivative} (PID) controller to calculate the required current.
 First, we need to calculate the expected rotational speed $\hat{\omega}_i(t)$ according to the kinematic model of the robot and the control input $(u_x(t), u_y(t), u_w(t))$ at the current time.
+Then PID is used to calculate the current $I_i(t)$ corresponding to each wheel.